achimkoh/critical-ml-resources/README.md

 This online resource contains selected readings that can help understand basic concepts of machine learning/AI, as well as its characteristics as a technology situated within social contexts.
 It is accompanied by [this account on Are.na](https://www.are.na/critical-machine-learning/) (which is a service you should consider giving a try if you haven't already).
 The two resources mostly overlap; the Are.na account is updated more frequently, whereas this website is intended to be more stable.
 Although this whole thing is intended to serve as a temporary meta-resource amidst a rapidly changing socio-technological environment, so may become obsolete very quickly.
 I only hope this is useful in the meantime.

 This project was initially conducted as an independent study project for the [Interactive Technology and Pedagogy](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Certificate-Programs/Interactive-Technology-and-Pedagogy) certificate program at the Graduate Center, CUNY where I was advised by the super [Maura Smale](https://maurasmale.com/).
+Project write-up: [link](/critical-ml.pdf)

 The list is intended partly in order to serve as a workshop curriculum.
 My presentation on this topic at the 2017 NYCDH Week: [link](/nycdh17_ml.pdf)